SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Too easy to make inaccessible

 <!--
-- Once the SPA was up and running, it was great
+Once the SPA was up and running, it was great
 - But the initial load was a major issue
 - Chaining network requests to load all of the JavaScript and CSS
-- SEO: initially Google's web crawler couldn't index any content on SPAs
+- And initially Google's web crawler couldn't index any content on SPAs
+  - Which made SEO a big issue
-  - That has changed, but long load times result in poor web vitals
+  - That has changed a bit, but long load times result in poor web vitals
+- Accessibility was/is still a concern
-- A11y: it was too easy to make inaccessible
+  - it was/is too easy to make inaccessible
   - The frameworks didn't provide any guardrails
   - And the community didn't always have the knowledge to make them accessible
 - To address some of these concerns, another "modern" architecture emerged...